NautalSmartSailing/scrum-poker-cards/README.md

 To make the sprint planning meeting a little bit more fun, we created our own planning poker cards.
 The main idea is that each card represents the dificulty of a given task with a number.
-All of them based in the sea and nautical wold
+All of them based in the sea and nautical world

 Here is what each card means: